speechchemistry/flextools_modules/README.md

 from any accent notation and puts it into a Custom Pitch field.
 You can use Bulk Edit Entries in Flex to move these to the desired field.

-Requires that you set the source lexeme field writing system as the default vernacular language.
-In Flex: Format > Set up vernacular writing systems... then ensure that the writing system in the top right is the desired one (using the up and down arrow buttons).
-It also requires that you create an entry level custom field called "Pitch".
+This FlexTool module requires that you set the source lexeme field writing system as the default vernacular language.
+To do this in Flex use the menu item Format > Set up vernacular writing systems... then ensure that the writing system in the top right is the desired one (using the up and down arrow buttons).
+It also requires that you create an entry level custom field called "Pitch" (Tools > Configure > Custom Fields...)

- The module should also work as a Flex Process once Flex allows Python 3 processes.
+ The module should also work as a Flex Process once Flex allows Python 3 processes (at the time of writing it only allows Python 2 processes but the developers are working on upgrading this).